What is an Intracranial Germ Cell Tumor?

 Non-germinomatous germ cell tumors that are diagnosed off tumor markers (elevated AFP and normal or elevated BHCG or very high levels of BHCG) require no surgery initially.
 In cases where a diagnosis cannot be made off markers, a surgery is required to biopsy the tumor to make the diagnosis.
 Depending on the location of the tumor and ease of surgical removal, an attempt at complete surgical removal might be attempted at the initial surgery.
 Cases where the tumor is causing obstructive hydrocephalus may require a 3rd floor ventriculostomy or placment of a VP shunt.
 All NGGCTs require chemotherapy initially to shrink the tumor.
 If residual tumor remains after chemotherapy, a surgery is required to remove any residual tumor if possible.
 Radiation is then given to kill any remaining tumor cells.
 The dose and volume of radiation delivered is dependent on the response of the tumor to the chemotherapy, if residual tumor remains, and the presence of metastatic disease at diagnosis.

-About treatment for Intracranial Germ Cell Tumor at Children’s Hospitals and Clinics of Minnesota
+About treatment for Intracranial Germ Cell Tumor at Children’s Minnesota

 If you are a health professional looking for consultation or referral information, please call Children’s Physician Access at 1-866-755-2121 (toll-free) and ask for the on-call hematologist/oncologist.